-- 16. If you use the IT Facilities in breach of these Conditions of Use, the School may take disciplinary action. - 17.
-Where an allegation has been made against a student under the Regulations on Assessment Offences in taught degrees and diploma courses, or against a research student under the Regulations for Research Degrees, the School shall have the right to inspect and take copies of any material held in the name of that student on any of the IT Facilities that might provide evidence for or against the allegation. - 18.
-Where an alleged breach of these Conditions of Use is brought to the attention of IT Services, all reasonable measures will be taken to investigate whether the allegation is justified and, if so, the necessary steps will be taken to prevent further abuse.
+15. If you use the IT Facilities in breach of these Conditions of Use, the School may take disciplinary action.

+- 16. Where an allegation has been made against a student under the Regulations on Assessment Offences in taught degrees and diploma courses, or against a research student under the Regulations for Research Degrees, the School shall have the right to inspect and take copies of any material held in the name of that student on any of the IT Facilities that might provide evidence for or against the allegation. - 17.
+Where an alleged breach of these Conditions of Use is brought to the attention of IMT, all reasonable measures will be taken to investigate whether the allegation is justified and, if so, the necessary steps will be taken to prevent further abuse.
 This may involve inspecting the contents of a user's files or email messages.
-Inspection and copying of a user's files shall only be undertaken if authorised by the Dean of Undergraduate Studies, the Dean of Graduate Studies or the Chief Information Officer for students, or the Director, a Pro Director, the Secretary and Director of Administration, or the Director of Finance & Facilities for members of staff.
-All reasonable efforts shall be made to avoid inspection of files not connected with the relevant allegations, and such files will be copied only if the Dean of Undergraduate Studies, the Dean of Graduate Studies, Chief Information Officer or the Director, a Pro Director, the Secretary and Director of Finance & Facilities (as appropriate) is satisfied that such a step is unavoidable. - 19.
+Inspection and copying of a user's files shall only be undertaken if authorised by the Dean of Undergraduate Studies, the Dean of Graduate Studies or the Chief Information Officer for students, or the Director, a Pro Director, the Secretary and Director of Administration, or the Directed with the relevant allegations, and such files will be copied only if the Dean of Undergraduate Studies, the Dean of Graduate Studies, the Chief Information Officer or the Director, a Pro Director, a Pro Director of Finance & Facilities (as appropriate) is satisfied that such a step is unavoidable. - 18.
 If a complaint or allegation is received your account may be immediately suspended for investigation.
 Wherever possible, users will be notified of such suspension.
-Penalties for breach of these Conditions of Use may include temporary or long-term suspension of your access to the IT Facilities, and/or other disciplinary penalties up to and including expulsion from LSE in the case of a student or dismissal from the School in the case of staff.
+Penalties for breach of these Conditions of Use may include temporary or long-term suspension of your access to the IT Facilities, and/ or other disciplinary penalties up to and including expulsion from LSE in the case of a student or dismissal from the School in the case of staff.
 The School may refer the user to the police where appropriate and will co-operate fully with any police investigations.